Ckbhatia/E-store/README.md

 ## City Bazzar web app

 ### Introduction
-This is an City Bazzar web app, app allows the user to buy the product online with easy to use UI.
+This is a City Bazzar web app, allows users to buy required products online with ease of use.

 &nbsp;